COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 • See our Heat, Energy and Water Assistance Programs page to learn about other ongoing programs that may help you get power, fuel, water and heat for your home.

-• If you need help dealing with utility payments, apply for financial help — see the programs above.
-Consider asking your utility company for a long-term payment plan.
+• If you need help dealing with utility payments, consider asking your utility company for a long-term payment plan.
 Your local Vermont Community Action Agency can help you.

 • The FCC also announced that the Lifeline program will suspend some rules to help keep low-income Vermonters connected by phone and internet.
 Lifeline is a federal program that gives a $9.25 monthly discount on phone or internet service to eligible households.
 Learn how to apply.